 The Akwa Ocha Textile

 Akwa-Ocha, which literally means white cloth, is designed and woven for all-purposes but can also be customized to suit particular occasions or people of high social status.
 It is embellished with motifs and symbols reflective of the people’s religious and social beliefs.
 These motifs range from mundane to the spiritual, it incorporates plants, animals, man-made objects, geometric shapes, as well as cosmological symbols.
 Beyond their ordinary function of clothing the wearers, Akwa-Ocha hand-woven fabrics assume other important and symbolic roles.
-Anioma people use their Akwa-Ocha for most of their ceremonies believing that it inspires their essence and heritage at ceremonies.
+Anioma people use their Akwa-Ocha for most of their occasions believing that it inspires their essence and heritage at their ceremonies.

 A groom in 1 piece of Akwa-Ocha fabric over his neck